Series 6 — Episode 21

 Mother re-examines the x-rays and notices something inside the case has shifted so Glasgow sends the prints to forensics to see if they can identify the contents.
 Steed and Tara arrive at their destination and see a man defeat four opponents in karate.
 Steed whispers he can’t go in there; Tara is astonished at this show of cowardice so Steed explains he knows the man, it’s Captain Tim (John Ronane).
 Tara enters and is somewhat distressed to learn Tim expects his contact to be the only person in the world who can beat him.
 She defeats him, courtesy of a throw through a window and a blow from Steed’s steel-reinforced bowler.
 Tim has broken his leg and hands her his key to continue the chain.
 Their next contact is Shepherd who sees the case when he returns home and picks up a coronet.
 He then spots Steed and puts it down.
 Steed asks for the key and Shepherd, brandishing his clarinet-sword tells him you just have to play the right notes.
 Shepherd is impaled on the spike of a cello as they fight and Steed and Tara are left trying to play the right notes.
 Tara absently strums a harp and the lock clicks round and the next contact is announced.
 Glasgow reports that the case contains £500,000 - it’s probably the final payoff and the last time the case will be used - Stonehouse smiles grimly as he declares they may never catch Mr Big.

 Steed and Tara watch the case carried into the station from the luggage bay and are startled when two men emerge carrying red cases.
-Steed follows Wilson (Bryan Kendrick) while Tara trails Jackson (Wilfred Boyle), who uses his key and is told to go to the Cunningham family crypt at St Bartholomew's.
+Steed follows Williams (Terry Richards) while Tara trails Jackson (Rupert Evans), who uses his key and is told to go to the Cunningham family crypt at St Bartholomew’s.
 Tara knocks him out and makes off for the church.
-The door slams shut behind her as she enters and the case informs her she's a decoy.
+The door slams shut behind her as she enters and the case informs her she’s a decoy.
 In the interests of security, she must die - the case will expel poison gas, but also contains caviar and champagne to make her last moments more enjoyable.
 Looking around, Tara grimly notes two other couriers have previously suffered this fate.
 Tara grabs one of the other cases and deliberately spins the reset knob, forcing it into destruct mode.
 She places it against the door and takes cover before it explodes.
 Steed meanwhile tracks his man to a warehouse where he attacks him after he deposits the case.
 The courier is dispatched and the tumbling packing crates reveal - Mother and Rhonda!